-As a basis for the Alert management process the LRU must have the possibility for a train or a wagon related enquiry on deviations.
+As a basis for the Alert management process, the LRU must have the possibility for a train or a wagon related enquiry on deviations.
 This enquiry of an LRU and the response from an RU is also specified below.

-4.2.6.3.
+4.2.7.3.
 Wagon ETI/ETA message

-The purpose of this message is to send ETI or updated ETI from one ResponsibleRU to the next in the transport chain.
+The purpose of this message is to send ETI or updated ETI from one Responsible RU to the next in the transport chain.

-All ResponsibleRUs in the transport chain of the wagons sends the ETI/ETA or updated ETI/ETA to the LRU.
-Under contractual agreement_based on the collected ETIs, the Lead RU shall calculate and provide an accurate ETA or TETA to its Customer and to the Terminal Operator
+All Responsible RUs in the transport chain of the wagons send the ETI/ETA or updated ETI/ETA to the LRU.
+Under contractual agreement based on the collected ETIs, the Lead RU shall calculate and provide an accurate ETA or TETA to its Customer and to the Terminal Operator